JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 After seeing Parson's theorem, it is natural to wonder if there is a good description of *all* the provably total functions of Peano Arithmetic.
-Indeed there is, and it involves a generalization of the primitive recursive functions, called the **primitive recursive functionals**.
+Indeed there is, and one such description involves a generalization of the primitive recursive functions called the **primitive recursive functionals**.

 In 1958, Gödel used the primitive recursive functionals to prove